Alex-Nel/conways-game-of-life/README.md

-## conways-game-of-life
+## Conways game of life

 This program will simulate Conways Game of Life.
-Note: Currently this only simulates one generation given a specific state.
-More will be added.
+Note: Currently this only works on windows due to the conio library being used.
+To make this cross platform, will have to implement a different terminal library

 #### How to use it: